futres/fovt-data-pipeline/README.md

 # fovt-data-pipeline

-This repository contains the configuration directives and necessary scripts to validate, triplify, reason, and load data into an external document store for the FuTRES project.
+This repository contains the configuration directives and necessary scripts to validate, reason, and load data into an external document store for the FuTRES project as well as populating summary statistics in driving the [FuTRES website](https://futres.org/).
 This repository uses data that has first been pre-processed using [data-mapping R Scripts](https://github.com/futres/fovt-data-mapping) and [GEOME](https://geome-db.org/) for validating data and reporting problem data.
 Refer to the [data-mapping](https://github.com/futres/fovt-data-mapping) repository for more information.
 Please note that this repository is designed to process millions of records from multiple repositories and is fairly complex.
 We have a provided a simple start section below which demonstrates the reasoning steps used in producing the final output.

 This codebase draws on the [Ontology Data Pipeline](https://github.com/biocodellc/ontology-data-pipeline) for triplifying and reasoning, the [FuTRES Ontology for Vertebrate Traits](https://github.com/futres/fovt) as the source ontology, and [Ontopilot](https://github.com/stuckyb/ontopilot) as a contributing library for the reasoning steps.